 As you can see, there are many exceptions to the general rule that prohibits carrying a gun in your vehicle.
 If you have been arrested for carrying a gun in your vehicle, you should contact an experienced criminal defense lawyer as soon as possible.
 An attorney will be able to review the facts of your case and explain all of your legal options.

 The penalties for being arrested after carrying a firearm in your vehicle could be severe.
-The penalties range from a misdemeanor charge carrying up to two and a half to five years in prison and maximum $10,000 fine to a felony charge carrying up to seven years in prison with a $15,000 fine.
+The penalties range from a misdemeanor charge carrying up to two and a half to five years in prison and a maximum $10,000 fine to a felony charge carrying up to seven years in prison with a $15,000 fine.
 Felony charges also carry the added stigma that could make it very difficult to gain and maintain employment.

 If you have been arrested for carrying a firearm in your vehicle, there is a lot at stake.
 Indeed, your very freedom could be taken away, and your arrest could cost you your job, property, and peace of mind.
 The legal team at Rubin, Glickman, Steinberg & Gifford, P.C. know what is at stake for you, and we want to help you.
 Our seasoned, skilled attorneys have a combined sixty-five years of experience with Pennsylvania’s firearm laws, and we will fight for you.
 If you have been arrested for carrying a firearm in your vehicle, contact us today for a free consultation.
 Our office can be reached by phone at (215) 822-7575 or by filling out the contact form on our website.